petyosi/react-virtuoso/site/docs/mui-table-virtual-scroll.md

 ---
 id: mui-table-virtual-scroll
-title: Table Virtuoso with mui table
+title: Table Virtuoso with Material UI table
-sidebar_label: MUI Table
+sidebar_label: Material UI Table
 slug: /mui-table-virtual-scroll/
 ---

-The structure of `TableVirtuoso` is compatible with the markup of MUI Table.
+The structure of `TableVirtuoso` is compatible with the markup of Material UI Table.
 Notice the adjustment of the `borderCollapse` styling.

-## MUI Table virtualized with Table Virtuoso
+## Material UI Table virtualized with Table Virtuoso

 ```jsx live include-data import=@mui/material
 import { TableVirtuoso } from 'react-virtuoso'